jeylabs/laravel-lumen-api-boilerplate/readme.md

 You should see a message for each table migrated, if you don't and see errors, than your credentials are most likely not correct.

-We are now going to set the administrator account information.
-To do this you need to navigate to this file and change the name/email/password of the Administrator account.

-You can delete the other dummy users, but do not delete the administrator account or you will not be able to access the backend.

-Now seed the database with:

 ``` bash
 php artisan db:seed